 My name is Penina McMahon and I focus my practice on all areas of family law, including divorce, post-divorce, parenting rights and responsibilities, child support, alimony, adoption, and guardianships.
+In addition, I handle trust and estate administration cases.
 After law school, I worked for several years in Philadelphia where I focused my practice on complex criminal defense appeals in State and Federal Courts.
 My clients faced life imprisonment and the death penalty, and I developed a deep understanding of the impact the legal system can have on a person and their family.
 When I moved back to New Hampshire, I transitioned my practice to family law.
 I appreciate helping my clients navigate these challenging and emotional cases through our complex legal system.
 I am proud to act as both a teacher, educating my clients about the legal process and their rights, and as an advocate, pushing for the best result for my clients and their family.

 I attended Plymouth State University where I received a Bachelor of the Arts Degree in Criminal Justice with minors in Pre-Law and Anthropology/Sociology.
 I received my law degree from the University of New Hampshire Franklin Pierce School of Law (formerly known as Franklin Pierce Law Center).
 During law school, I was a member of the Daniel Webster Scholars Program: an innovative honors program focused on creating practice-ready lawyers by utilizing a hands-on learning approach.
 I also received two awards for my work in public service with the Division for Children, Youth & Families and New Hampshire Legal Assistance.
-I am licensed to practice in New Hampshire, Pennsylvania, the Third Circuit Court of Appeals and the United States District Court for the District of New Hampshire.

 In my free time, you’ll find me spending time with my family.
 I love to be outside, hiking, cycling, gardening, and traveling.